 Previously WorkSafe Tasmania visited over 5000 businesses across the State for the purpose of assessing compliance in managing the risk of COVID within the workplace.
 Expect a potential visit from the WorkSafe Tasmania COVID Unit.

-These templates will be useful in creating or updating your business continuity plans:
+FGT has developed a template that will be useful in creating or updating your business continuity plans:

 Some settings need more planning than others.
 The following settings have been identified as ‘priority settings’ for the purposes of COVID-19 outbreak management planning:

 - Food distribution and / or warehouse facilities with cold and / or frozen storage and those with more than 50 site workers.

 - Agricultural farms with seasonal workers from interstate / overseas.

 If you are responsible for a COVID-19 priority setting (places where COVID-19 may spread quickly or management of outbreaks may be complex) it is vital that you develop an enhanced outbreak management plan for your setting, building on the information in your Worksafe COVID-19 Safety Plan.
 A single case in a COVID-19 priority setting is likely to be considered an outbreak.

 Use this example to help prepare your business: